JonathanDPal/charistesting/examples/README.md

-One note on these -- these were created out of an older version of parameterprobing.py so I wouldn't recommend trying to use one of them with a couple modifications; I'd strongly recommend using the parameterprobing.py script in the main directory so that you get the latest version.
-You might/probably will run into bugs if you use these.
-I'm just including them for illustrative purposes.
+One note on these -- these were created out of an older version of parameterprobing.py so there are things in the newer versions which aren't here.
+However, I think these are still recent for illustrative purposes, along with the description in my Google Doc.